casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ```

 - `HOST` - The IP address of a peer on the network
-- `PORT` - The port 9999 (Since we are testing on Mainnet or Testnet)
+- `PORT` - The port 9999 (The default port number for nodes on Mainnet or Testnet)
 - `ENDPOINT` - The specific endpoint of the node which the event will be emitted

 The default configuration of the Casper node provides event streaming via the port specified as the `event_stream_server.address` in the node's *config.toml*, which is by default `9999` for nodes on [Testnet](https://testnet.cspr.live/tools/peers) and [Mainnet](https://cspr.live/tools/peers).